openjdk/jdk/src/java.base/share/man/keytool.md

     The `cacerts` file represents a system-wide keystore with CA certificates.
-    System administrators can configure and manage that file with the `keytool` command by specifying `pkcs12` as the keystore type.
+    System administrators can configure and manage that file with the `keytool` command.
 The `cacerts` keystore file ships with a default set of root CA certificates.
 For Linux, macOS, and Windows, you can list the default certificates with the following command:

     >   `keytool -list -cacerts`